Sakari Timonen: Harassment

-Timonen has been a victim of harassment for several times.
+Timonen has been a victim of harassment several times.
 In 2013 he wrote in his blog to correct false information about social benefits for immigrants, for example by stating that the minimum support grants and unemployment grants given to immigrants were no larger than those given to ethnic Finns.
 Timonen's blog post was met with hate mail including threats of physical violence.

 In June 2015 Timonen wrote about Finns Party parliament member Olli Immonen's connections to the Neo-Nazi organisation Finnish Resistance Movement, after which a denial-of-service attack as made to his blog service.
 After this the blog moved to Image magazine in August.
 In March 2016 a Finns Party council member of Salo who had been harassing and insulting Timonen for a long time was dismissed from his post as a lay judge, when the district court of Finland Proper saw that his Internet writing was in conflict with the behaviour expected of a judge.
 In June 2016 a dead rat was mailed to Timonen's 81-year-old mother.
 As well as Timonen, another blogger who had been writing about immigration critics and his three-year-old son had received threats.